Airtel Takes on Jio With More Data in Rs. 799, Rs. 1,199 Postpaid Plans

 Computex 2018: Few PC Components, but Spectacular Gadgets Save the Day

+Jio launching the Rs.
+199 postpaid plan has compelled rival telecom operators to up the ante.
 Vodafone recently shifted the battleground to the postpaid market in India with a refresh to its Vodafone Red range of unlimited plans.
-It seems even market leader Airtel wants a slice of that pie.
-In its recent round of upgrades, the Gurugram-based telecom operator has updated its Rs.
+Now, it seems even market leader Airtel wants a slice of that pie.
+In its recent round of upgrades, Airtel has updated its Rs.
 799 postpaid plan to offer 100GB of 3G/ 4G data, while the Rs.
 1,199 plan now offers subscribers with 120GB of 3G/ 4G data.
-This is a substantial upgrade, considering the plans previously offered 60GB and 100GB, respectively.
+This is a substantial upgrade, considering the two Airtel plans previously offered 60GB and 100GB, respectively.
 As before, data rollover facility is available.

 The Rs.
 799 Airtel postpaid plan now offers 100GB of data, unlimited local, STD, and roaming calls, one-year subscription to Amazon Prime, Wynk Music subscription, Airtel TV subscription, handset protection, and two add-on connections.
 The new Rs.
 1,199 postpaid plan now offers 120GB of 3G/ 4G data while rest of the benefits remain same.